Gustav Ciamaga: Biography

 Born in London, Ontario, Ciamaga studied at the University of Western Ontario from 1951 to 1954 while simultaneously receiving private instruction from Gordon Delamont.
 He entered the music program at the University of Toronto where he studied music composition with John Weinzweig and John Beckwith from 1954–1956.
 He then pursued graduate studies in musicology and composition at Brandeis University where he earned an MFA in 1958.
 His teachers at Brandeis included Arthur Berger, Harold Shapero, and Irving Fine.
 He remained in Waltham, Massachusetts through 1963 where he organized his own electronic music studio.

 In 1963 Ciamaga was appointed to the music faculty at the University of Toronto.
 Two years later he was appointed the director of the school's electronic music studio after the death of its first head Myron Schaeffer.
 In 1968 he became the chairman of the school's theory and composition department.
 In 1970 he took a year sabbatical to work in several electronic music studios in Europe.
-In 1977 he assumed the post of dean of the UT's Faculty of Music, a position he held through 1984.
+In 1977 he assumed the post of dean of U of T's Faculty of Music, a position he held through 1984.
 He served as acting president of The Royal Conservatory of Music in 1983–1984.
 Among his notable pupils are composers Bruce Pennycook, Lesley Barber, John Fodi, Larry Lake, Wende Bartley, John Mills-Cockell and John Rimmer.

 Ciamaga died in Toronto in 2011 following a long battle with cancer.